The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Improving e-reputation

-E-reputation is calculated based on the ratings of the online reviews of the hotel.
-It is not totally unrelated to Revenue Management because very high prices can lead to negative reviews from guests who deem the quality/price ratio to be disadvantageous.
-To compensate for this effect, it can be useful to add small details to make the service more intimate and more in line with the price paid.
-Indeed, e-reputation is directly linked to how the guest felt the quality of the experience was, so by improving it, you contribute to its increase.
-The focus is on the quality/price ratio that is evaluated by the guest.
+E-reputation is based on the ratings of online reviews of the hotel.
+It is not totally unrelated to Revenue Management because very high prices can lead to negative reviews from guests who deem the quality/price ratio to be unfavorable.
+To compensate for this effect, adding small personal touches to enhance the guest experience can help justify the price paid.
+Indeed, e-reputation is directly linked to how the guest perceive the quality of their experience, so improving this perception contributes to a better reputation.
+The key focus is on the quality/price ratio as evaluated by the guest.

 "We mustn't forget the fundamentals, which are the product or service we're selling.
 A warm welcome and beautiful rooms are the basis for making customers want to come back"